cutenode/good-first-issue/README.md

 })
 ```

+#### Examples
+Good First Issues has an [examples/](./examples) directory, in which we try to maintain various examples of how Good First Issue can be used as a module.
+If you'd like to contribute to the examples, please don't hesitate to submit a PR! 🤗

 ## TODOs: What's coming up next
 `good-first-issue` is still in an early state.
 I wanted to get `good-first-issue node` out the door, but have some other things I'm planning on implementing.
 Here's a list: